shfengcj/pydm/README.rst

 =======================================
-pydm: Data Mining for Astronomy
+pydm: Python Data Mining for Astronomy
 =======================================

 pydm will be a Python module for data mining in astronomy and other fields.
 At present version, it provides two methods for cosmological model parameter fitting: the Levenberg-Marquardt (LM) technique and the Markov chain Monte Carlo (MCMC) approach.